 - previously reported claims that have been paid in full since the last fiscal period

 - statement of claims that remain unpaid 18 or 36 months after their due date

 For a detailed discussion of this topic, please refer to Elections Canada's interpretation note 2018-09, Unpaid Claims and Reporting Requirements, on the Elections Canada website.

-The registered association's auditor will receive a subsidy from Elections Canada, paid directly to the auditor, for their work auditing the annual financial return.
-Elections Canada authorizes the payment once it receives the return, the auditor's report and a copy of the auditor's invoice.
+A registered association that needs to file an auditorís report with their annual financial return will receive a subsidy for audit fees.
+Elections Canada pays the subsidy directly to the auditor once it receives the return, the auditorís report and a copy of the auditor's invoice.

 If the auditor's fee exceeds the maximum allowable subsidy, the registered association is responsible for the difference.

 See Chapter 9, Reporting, for the conditions under which an audit is required.